thomas-fossati/draft-kat/draft-bft-rats-kat.md

 platform attestation and key attestation.
 This is shown in {{fig-arch}}.
 These are logical roles and implementations may combine them into a single physical entity.

-Security-sensitive functionality, like the attestation functionality, has to be placed into the trusted computing base.
+Security-sensitive functionality, like attestation, has to be placed into the trusted computing base.
 Since the trusted computing base itself may support different isolation layers, the design allows platform attestation to be separated from key attestation whereby platform attestation requires is more privileged than the key attestation code.